tezas/MyNotes/Database/Databases.md

 In other words, if there is a surrogate key which can also perform as primary key then all the columns must be dependent on that key also.

+---

+> Functional Dependency:

+* If Y is Functionally dependent on X i.e., X->Y then X can uniquely identify Y means for any given value of X, value of Y will always remain same.

+Y is not dependent on X but X is dependent on Y.
+X | Y
+- |-
+1 | 2
+1 | 3
+2 | 4